Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **D. Contributor**

-### Question-138
+### Question-59

 You use a Git repository in Azure Repos to manage the source code of a web application.

 Developers commit changes directly to the default branch.

 You need to implement a change management procedure that meets the tollowing requirements:

 * The detault branch must be protected, and new changes must be built in the feature branches first.
-* Changes must be reviewed and approved by at least one release manager before each merge.
+* **Changes must be reviewed and approved by at least one release manager before each merge**.
 * Changes must be brought into the default branch by using pull requests.

 What should you configure in Azure Repos?